i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

   // Receive (or retrieve from ledger) secret in JWJ and proof of publication (PoR) and stored them in secret and pop.
   ...

   // Verify PoP.
-If verification passes the pop is added to npConsumer.block.pop; otherwise it throws an error. await npConsumer.verifyPoP(pop, secret)
+If verification passes the pop is added to npConsumer.block.pop, and the secret to npConsumer.block.secret; otherwise it throws an error. await npConsumer.verifyPoP(pop)

+  // Just in case the PoP is not received, the secret can be downloaded from the ledger.
+The function downloads the secret and stores it to npConsumer.block.secret await npConsumer.getSecretFromLedger()

-  // Decrypt cipherblock (it is already stored in npConsumer.block.jwe) and verify that the hash(decrypted block) is equal to the committed one (in the original PoO).
+  // Decrypt cipherblock and verify that the hash(decrypted block) is equal to the committed one (in the original PoO).
+It is assumed must have been obtained first, either inside the PoP or from the ledger.
 If verification fails, it throws an error. const decryptedBlock = await npConsumer.decrypt()
 )
 nrp()